InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_research_lifecycle.md

 ![CRedit badges](./img/badges.png)
 **Figure 2.** CRediT roles identify the contribution of different actors to a research output.
 They are depicted here as [OpenBadges](https://openbadges.org/about/) (source: [Github](https://github.com/akenall/Open-Contributorship-Badges/blob/master/Badge%20Files.md))

 We suggest that every contributor to each research output should be assigned one of these roles.
 This should be done in the output metadata and where possible in the output itself.
+In case of scientific papers, the dedicated section *Author Contributions* should contain explicitly stated contribution of each author.

+The following example shows an *Author Contributions* section from a [Cell Press paper ](https://www.cell.com/cell-stem-cell/fulltext/S1934-5909(15)00062-4) as well as a version that has been re-written to include the CRediT taxonomy.

+> **Original**: S.C.P. and S.Y.W. conceived and performed experiments, wrote the manuscript, and secured funding.
+M.E., A.N.V., and N.A.V. performed experiments.
+M.E.V and C.K.B. provided reagents.
+A.B., N.L.W., and A.A.D. provided expertise and feedback.

+> **CRediT revised**: Conceptualization,S.C.P. and S.Y.W.;Methodology, A.B., S.C.P.,and S.Y.W.; Investigation, M.E., A.N.V., N.A.V., S.C.P., and S.Y.W.; Writing – Original Draft, S.C.P. and S.Y.W.; Writing – Review & Editing,S.C.P. and S.Y.W.; Funding Acquisition, S.C.P. and S.Y.W.; Resources,M.E.V and C.K.B.; Supervision, A.B., N.L.W., and A.A.D